nikhiladwarakanath/Foot365/README.md

 # Foot365
-An AWS-based web-application for Football enthusaists, to get round-theclock information about matches, scores, results and screenings near them.
+An AWS-based web-application for Football enthusiasts, to get round-the-clock information about matches, scores, results and screenings near them.